azal17/dna_api/readme.md

 - DNA sequences are generated using the s() function based on user attributes (id, region, age, seed).
 - Each sequence is split into substrings of length k and are converted into hash values.
-- Use IOU for similarity score.
+- Uses IOU for similarity score.

 ---